Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-The most senior executive responsible for the strategy, management, and implementation of IT.
+the most senior executive responsible for the strategy, management, and implementation of IT

 USA